earnn04/Competitive-Data-Role-Predictor/README.md

 | jng        |   6.85714 |         1483.36  |      212.393 |     143.216    | 0.357516 |
 | sup        |   9.19001 |          539.651 |      110.589 |       0.440145 | 1.45195  |

+## **Assessment of Missingness:**

+### NMAR Analysis:

+I believe the missingness in columns `ban1`, `ban2`, `ban3`, `ban4`, and `ban5` are examples of NMAR (Not Missing At Random) data.
+These values are likely missing because either the players didn't choose to ban anyone, or they ran out of time to ban a champion.
+If obtained data claiming whether players ran out of time or skipped banning someone, we would explicitly know why a champion wasn't picked for the ban.
+Then these columns would have MAR (Missing At Random) missingness.

+### Missingness Dependency:

+To investigate the missingness mechanism of the `teamid` column (which had over 1700 missing values), we performed permutation tests against other columns in the dataset.

+#### Test 1: Dependency on Game Result
+The `teamid` column in our dataset has a significant amount of missing data.
+Below we will run a permutation test to determine whether the missingness of this column depends on the `result` column (win/loss)

+- **Null Hypothesis:** The missingness of `teamid` is independent of `result`
+- **Alternative Hypothesis:** The missingness of `teamid` depends on `result`
+- **Test Statistic:** The difference in win rate (Win Rate with data present - Win Rate with data missing)
+- **Result:** Our observed test statistic was 0.05 (50% win rate with data, 45% win rate missing data).
+After 500 permutations, our test resulted in a p-value of 0.0.
+The below plot shows our simulated distribution with the red line representing our observed difference.
+Visually, this value is much more extreme than our simulations.

+<iframe src="assets/missingness_permutation.html" width="800" height="600" frameborder="0"></iframe>

+- **Interpretation:** In conclusion, we **reject** the null hypothesis.
+The missingness is dependent on game result (MAR – Missing At Random).
+Specifically, this suggeests that losing teams are significantly more likely to have a missing `teamid` than winning teams.

+#### Test 2: Independence from Position:
+Below we will run a permutation test to see whether the missingness of `teamid` depends on a player's `position`.

+- **Null Hypothesis:** The missingness of `teamid` is independent of `position`
+- **Alternative Hypothesis:** The missingness of `teamid` depends on `position`
+- **Test Statistic:** The Total Variation Distance (TVD) between `position` distributions
+- **Result**: The observed TVD was 0.0 (meaning the distribution was identical in both groups).
+After running our permutation test we achieved a p-value of 1.0.
+- **Interpretation:** We **fail to reject** the null hypothesis.
+Our missingness is independent of `position`, meaning it's MCAR (Missing Completely at Random) with respect to `position`.
+A support player is no more likely to have a missing `teamid` than a top-lane player, etc. This is likely because when a team identifier is missing for one player in a team, it's missing for everyone on the team.

+## **Hypothesis Testing:**

+#### Test 1: